Griffan/FASTQuick/Readme.md

     --frac_samp	FLOAT	Overall reads downsampling rate.[1]
 **pop**

-    FASTQuick pop --UD [resource/hapmap.dat.UD] --PC [resource/hapmap.dat.V] --mu [resource/hapmap.dat.mu] --gl [prefix.likelihood] --bed [resource/choose.bed.post.bed.allele.bed]
+    FASTQuick pop --SVD_prefix [resource/hapmap.dat] --pileup [NA12878.Pileup.gz] --BED [resource/choose.bed.post.bed.allele.bed]
 Identify individual’s population identity, ancestry information.
 The geometric distance in plot represents how close the relatedness is.

     OPTIONS
-    --UD	STR	Path of UD matrix in resource directory --PC	STR	Path of V matrix in resource directory --mu	STR	Path of mu matrix in resource directory --gl	STR	Path of output likelihood file in align step, with prefix specified in align step and suffix likelihood.
+    --SVD_prefix	STR	Path of SVD matrices in resource directory --gl	STR	Path of output likelihood file in align step, with prefix specified in align step and suffix likelihood.
+    --pileup STR Path of output pileup file in align step, with prefix specified in align step and suffix likelihood.
-    --bed	STR	Bed format file that specified markers used in pop inference, also can be found in resource directory.
+    --BED	STR	Bed format file that specified markers used in pop inference, also can be found in resource directory.
 **con**

-    FASTQuick con --in_idx_prefix NA12878_index --in_prefix [NA12878]
+    FASTQuick con --SVD_prefix [resource/hapmap.dat] --pileup [NA12878.Pileup.gz] --BED [resource/choose.bed.post.bed.allele.bed]
 Estimate the probability that this sample is contaminated with other genomic material.

     OPTIONS
-    --in_prefix STR Specify the prefix used by output in step of align.
-    --in_idx_prefix STR Specify the prefix used by index output files.
+    --SVD_prefix	STR	Path of SVD matrices in resource directory --gl	STR	Path of output likelihood file in align step, with prefix specified in align step and suffix likelihood.
+    --pileup STR Path of output pileup file in align step, with prefix specified in align step and suffix likelihood.
+    --BED	STR	Bed format file that specified markers used in pop inference, also can be found in resource directory.
 ###EXAMPLES
    Some examples of common usage.
    See wiki page tutorial.